Tuttotorna/lon-mirror/README.md

 Ω̂ is deduced by subtraction, not assumed.

-It estimates the structural residue that survives representation change using robust statistics over transformed Ω values.
+It estimates the structural residue that survives representation change, using robust statistics over transformed Ω values.

 ---